Intel CEO resigns after 'past consensual relationship' with employee

 Krzanich, 58, joined the chipmaker in 1982 as an engineer.
 He became CEO and an elected a member of the board of directors in May 2013.
 Krzanich previously served in senior leadership roles, including COO, at Intel.

-Earlier this year, he came under fire for selling about half his stock after learning that critical flaws effected Intel's microchips.
+Earlier this year, he came under fire for selling about half his stock after learning that critical flaws affected Intel's microchips.
 But the company publicly said the stock sale was not related to chip's issues.

 Related: Intel CEO: Let's turn 'tragedy into action'